ShanJiang1233/deLight/README.md

 # deLight
-This is a set of custom LabVIEW MATLAB code for measurement, data analysis and simulation in Jiang et al., 'Activation of mechanoluminescent nanotransducers by focused ultrasound enables light delivery to deep-seated tissue in vivo' published in Nature Biomedical Engineering.
+This is a set of custom LabVIEW MATLAB code for measurement, data analysis and simulation in Jiang et al., 'Activation of mechanoluminescent nanotransducers by focused ultrasound enables light delivery to deep-seated tissue in vivo' published in Nature Protocols.

 To use the code, see specific instructions inside each file for details.